saierd/ros-workstation/README.md

-These are system level files to support ROS Fuerte workstations.
+This package provides a set of desktop files for common ROS Fuerte tools and a mime type for `.launch` files.
 Only tested in Cinnamon, but should work decently in Unity and others as well.
-The package provides a set of desktop files for common ROS tools and a mime type for `.launch` files.

-This is a fork from [TurtleBot-Mfg's hydro repository](https://github.com/TurtleBot-Mfg/ros-system-workstation-hydro).
+It is a fork of [TurtleBot-Mfg's hydro repository](https://github.com/TurtleBot-Mfg/ros-system-workstation-hydro).
 Credit belongs to him, I only changed the paths and deleted stuff that didn't work with Fuerte.

-# Installation
+## Installation

 Install by executing